A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Pseudo Scalar Dark Matter Phenomenology

 \section{Pseudo Scalar Dark Matter Phenomenology}

-This section focuses on the phenomenology of DM $\chi$, which is the CP-odd state of the complex singlet scalar $\Phi$.
+This section focuses on the phenomenology of DM $(\chi )$, which is the CP-odd state of the complex singlet scalar $\Phi$.
 The residual $\Phi \rightarrow \Phi^{\dagger}$ symmetry ($\chi \rightarrow -\chi$) ensures the stability of DM $\chi$.
 The DM communicates with the visible sector (SM) through the portal interaction $\lambda_{H\Phi}(H^\dagger H)(\Phi^\dagger \Phi)$.
 In the early Universe, $\chi$ maintained thermal equilibrium with the bath particles through the Higgs portal interaction.
 This equilibrium condition was determined by the inequality between the interaction rate $\Gamma_{\rm DM -SM} \equiv n_\chi^{\rm eq.} {\langle {\sigma v} \rangle}_{\chi \chi \to XY}$ ($X, Y$ represent the thermal bath particles) and the Hubble expansion rate $\mathcal{H}$ as $\Gamma_{\rm DM -SM} > \mathcal{H}$.
 As the Universe expanded, the rate of interaction diminished with decreasing temperature.
-When the temperature reached a point where $\Gamma_{\rm DM -SM}$ went below $\mathcal{H}$, DM froze out of the thermal bath, resulting in today's observed DM density.
-This phenomenon is referred to as the WIMP (Weakly Interacting Massive Particle) miracle \cite{Kolb:1990vq}.
+When the temperature reached a point where $\Gamma_{\rm DM -SM}$ went below $\mathcal{H}$, DM froze out of the thermal bath, resulting in today's observed DM density. {This type of DM is commonly known as WIMP-like (Weakly Interacting Massive Particle) candidate} \cite{Kolb:1990vq}.
 Note that $\chi$ maintains thermal equilibrium even after the EWSB at temperatures around $T_{\rm FO} \sim M_\chi /{20} < T_{\rm EW}$.
 Before DM freezeout ($T> T_{\rm FO}$), the number density of DM follows the equilibrium density, denoted as $n_\chi^{\rm eq}$.
-After EWSB, it turns out that the SM Higgs $(h)$ and the CP even component of the BSM singlet $(\phi)$ mix to form two physical states $h_1$ (SM-like) and $h_2$.
+After EWSB, it turns out that the SM Higgs $(h)$ and the CP-even component of the BSM singlet $(\phi)$ mix to form two physical states $h_1$ (SM-like) and $h_2$.
 Therefore both $h_1$ and $h_2$ mediated scattering processes between the DM $(\chi)$ and the bath particles ($X, Y=\{{\rm SM}, h_2\}$) are responsible for the number density of $\chi$.
 The Feynman diagrams of the number-changing processes of DM are shown in Fig.\ref{Feyn_diag1} and Fig.\ref{Feyn_diag2}.

-The evolution of DM number density can be described by solving the Boltzmann equation which is given by \cite{Kolb:1990vq,Bhattacharya:2016ysw}:
+The evolution of DM number density can be described by solving the Boltzmann equation, which is given by \cite{Kolb:1990vq,Bhattacharya:2016ysw}:

 Here $n_\chi^{eq}=\frac{g_\chi}{2\pi^2} M_\chi^2 T K_2[\frac{M_\chi}{T}]$ \cite{Kolb:1990vq} is the equilibrium density where $g_\chi=1$ and $K_2$ is the modified Bessel function of the second kind.
 The ${\langle {\sigma v} \rangle}_{\chi\chi \to a b} $ is the thermal average cross-section for the number changing process $\chi \chi \to a~b$ defined in Ref.\cite{Kolb:1990vq}.
 These thermal average annihilation cross-sections of DM depend on the model parameters $\{ M_{\chi},\, M_{h_2}, \,v_{\phi}, \,\sin\theta\}$.
 In this thermal freeze-out scenario, the relic density of DM and the total effective thermal-averaged cross-section are related as \cite{Kolb:1990vq,Bhattacharya:2016ysw}: